On this page

 Check which energy-saving laws apply

 All entrepreneurs are subject to laws with regard to saving energy.
-In just a few questions this handy Dutch-language online tool helps you determine which energy laws apply to your business.
+In just a few questions this Dutch-language online tool on energy saving laws helps you determine which energy laws apply to your business.

 Obligation to report energy-saving measures

 Reporting energy-saving measures is compulsory for companies (in Dutch) which use 50,000 kWh of electricity or 25,000 m3 of natural gas (or equivalent).
 The government opened an ePortal for reporting which energy-saving measures (in Dutch) your company has taken.

 Almost Energy Neutral Buildings (BENG)